 Irvine Bay Regeneration Company can demonstrate success in creating new jobs, attracting investment to the area, creating new business premises and improving town centres.

-A total of 1283 full time equivalent jobs have been created in the area in the 10 years between 2006 and 2016.
+A total of 1283 full time equivalent jobs were created in the area in the 10 years between 2006 and 2016.

 Here are some of the steps on the way to that achievement